MapNet2025/Mapnet2025.github.io/_pages/information.md

 Consulting Māori communities on gene technology research Workshop: 13 November, 2025

+## Travel Grants

+We are pleased to announce we will be offering both student and early career grants this year.

+Early career grants are defined as within 7 years post graduation from last qualification.

+To apply please indicate you wish to be considered when submitting an abstract, they will be awared based on quality of the abstract.

 ## Location

 MapNet 2025 is being held in the Fitzgerald Room, Plant and Food Lincoln.